hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

         - don’t insert multiple messages for the same share index
     - if successfully inserted into the `TssMessageMap`, send the `TssMessageTransaction` to the `TssMessageValidator`.
 3. Handle `TssVoteTransaction` system transactions
+    - If a threshold number of votes (totaling at least 1/3 of weight), all with the same vote byte array, have already been received for the candidate roster, discard the `TssVoteTransaction`.
-    - Verify the signature on the `TssVoteTransaction` is valid.
+    - Otherwise, Verify the signature on the `TssVoteTransaction` is valid.
     - insert into the `TssVoteMap` if it is legal to do so.
-        - don’t insert multiple votes from the same node.
+        - don’t insert multiple votes from the same node, discard it if it is redundant.
     - Send the `TssVoteTransaction` to the TSS Message Validator.
 4. At end of round handling
     - Detect if there is a new candidate roster set in the state.